 - whether a person eats them fresh or dried

-The amount of active ingredients in dried mushrooms is about 10 times higher than the amount found in their fresh counterparts.
+The EMCDDA suggests the amount of psilocybin in dried mushrooms is about 10 times higher than that of their fresh counterparts.

 Extent of use

-When people use psilocybin, it is usually at dance clubs or in select groups of people seeking a transcendent spiritual experience.
+In modern times, psilocybin use may be recreational at dance clubs or by people seeking a transcendent spiritual experience.

 - simple Simon